A fan’s guide – the club from early doors to today

 The Mercer era, when Hearts almost subsumed Hibs in a takeover bid, was long gone by the time Russo-Lithuanian entrepreneur Vladimir Romanov arrived in 2004.
 With the club close to selling Tynecastle, Romanov juggled huge debts between his various companies.
 Capriciously sacking manager George Burley after eight straight wins early in the 2005-06 campaign, Romanov brought in his son Roman as chairman.

 Finishing runners-up that season, Hearts qualified for a debut crack at the Champions League.
 A poor record in Europe was not improved, nor the financial shenanigans behind the scenes.

-With unpaid wages and unpaid taxes, Hearts went into administration in 2013, punished by a transfer ban and 15-point penalty in the league.
+Swamped by unpaid wages and taxes, Hearts went into administration in 2013, punished by a transfer ban and 15-point penalty in the league.
 Some 10,000 fans bought season tickets to keep the team going while many donated to the Foundation of Hearts, a supporters’ group who reached agreement with the club’s creditors.

 Despite the inevitable relegation, Hearts were rescued by consortium Bidco 1874, working in tandem with the Foundation.
 On the pitch, a young side under manager Robbie Neilson, a cup-winning defender with Hearts in 2006, beat Championship favourites Rangers in the first game of 2014-15, and kept on winning.

 Crowned champions in March, Hearts won their first five Premiership games of 2015-16 and claimed a European spot with an eventual third-place finish.
 Still in scoring form is promising attacking midfielder Jamie Walker, who broke into the first team as a teenager during the club’s transfer ban.The return to Europe was then marred by Birkirkara, an unsung Maltese side steeled by experienced ex-Yugos on the team and coaching staff.